TREASURIES-Yields fall on lack of detail over Trump's pro-growth plans

 immigration ban, spurring demand for safe-haven Treasuries,

-a full point and their yields touched a session low of 3.045
+more than a full point as their yields touched a session low of

 A decline in German Bund yields on a cloudier political